+1. Length of ownership

+How long have you owned the prop erty?
+43 years (approx)

+2. Council tax

+Which Council Tax band is your pro perty in?
+G

+3. Parking

+What are the arrangements for park (Please tick all that apply)

+Garage Yes

+Allocated parking space Νο

+Driveway Yes

+Shared parking Νο

+On street Νο

+Resident permit Νο

+Metered Parking Νο

+Other (please specify):

-1. Length of ownership How long have you owned the property?
-15 2.
-Council tax Which Council Tax band is your property in?
-E 3.
-Parking What are the arrangements for parking at your property?
-Garage,driveway 4.
-Conservation area Is your property in a designated Conservation Area (that is an area of special architectural or historical interest, the character or appearance of which it is desirable to preserve or enhance)?
-No 5.
-Listed buildings Is your property a Listed Building, or contained within one (that is a building recognised and approved as being of special architectural or historical interest)?
+4. Conservation area

+Is your property in a designated Co special architectural or historical in which it is desirable to preserve or o terest, the character or a

+5. Listed buildings Is your property a Listed Building, or contained within one (that is a building recognised and approved as being of special architectural or historical interest)?
 No 6.
-Alterations/additions/extensions a) (i) During your time in the property, have you carried out any structural alterations, additions or extensions (for example, provision of an extra bath/shower room, toilet, or bedroom)?
-If you have answered yes, please describe below the changes which you have made: No (ii) Did you obtain planning permission, building warrant, completion certificate and other consents for this work?
+Alterations/additions/extensions a. (i) During your time in the property, have you carried out any structural alterations, additions or extensions (for example, provision of an extra bath/shower room, toilet, or bedroom)?
+No If you have answered yes, please describe below the changes which you have made: (ii) Did you obtain planning permission, building warrant, completion certificate and other consents for this work?
 If you have answered yes, the relevant documents will be needed by the purchaser and you should give them to your solicitor as soon as possible for checking.
-If you do not have the documents yourself, please note below who has these documents and your solicitor or estate agent will arrange to obtain them: F b) Have you had replacement windows, doors, patio doors or double glazing installed in your property?
-If you have answered yes, please answer the three questions below: No (iii) Please describe the changes made to the windows doors, or patio doors (with approximate dates when the work was completed): Please give any guarantees which you received for this work to your solicitor or estate agent.
+If you do not have the documents yourself, please note below who has these documents and your solicitor or estate agent will arrange to obtain them: b.
+Have you had replacement windows, doors, patio doors or double glazing installed in your property?
+No If you have answered yes, please answer the three questions below: (i) Were the replacements the same shape and type as the ones you replaced? (ii) Did this work involve any changes to the window or door openings? (iii) Please describe the changes made to the windows doors, or patio doors approximate dates when the work was completed): (with Please give any guarantees which you received for this work to your solicito agent. r or estate 7.
+Central heating a.
+Is there a central heating system in your property?
+(Note: a partial central heating system is one which does not heat all the main rooms of the property - the main living room, the bedroom(s), the hall and the bathroom).
+Partial central heating If you have answered yes or partial - what kind of central heating is there?
+(Examples: gas-fired, solid fuel, electric storage heating, gas warm air).
+Gas i) When was your central hea installed? ting system or partial cer tral heating system Not sure (ii) Do you have a maintenance contract for the central heating system?
+If you have answered yes, please give details of the company with which you have a maintenance contract: (iii) When was your maintena (Please provide the month ar ved?
+8. Energy Performance Certifica ate Does your property have an l than 10 years old?
+Energy Performance Cert ificate which is less No 9.
+Issues that may have affected your property а.
+Has there been any storm, flood, fire or other structural damage to the property while you have owned it? al damage to the No If you have answered yes, is insurance claim? the damage the subject o f any outstanding b.
+Are you aware of the existent operty?
+No 10.
+Services a.
+Please tick which services are connected to your property and give details of the supplier: Services Connected Supplier Gas or liquid petroleum gas Yes e-on Next Water mains or private water supply Yes Scottish Water Electricity Yes e-on next Mains drainage Yes Local Authority